michaeluno/amazon-auto-links/readme.txt

 5. **Setting Page** (Selecting Templates)

 == Changelog ==

+= 4.6.3 - 07/04/2021 =
+- Fixed an issue that rating stars in `embed` type units were not vertically aligned properly, started in 4.6.0.
+- Fixed a bug that encoded query parameters in a URL set to setting fields were removed.

 = 4.6.2 - 07/03/2021 =
 - Fixed a bug that rating star icons did not appear in the category selection page, started in 4.6.1.